hyprwm/hyprland-wiki/pages/Useful Utilities/xdg-desktop-portal-hyprland.md

 default=hyprland;gtk
 org.freedesktop.impl.portal.FileChooser=kde
 ```
 You can read more about this in the [xdg-desktop-portal documentation in the Arch Wiki](https://wiki.archlinux.org/title/XDG_Desktop_Portal).
-Note that some applications like Firefox might require additional configuration to use the KDE file picker.
+Note that some applications like Firefox may require additional configuration to use the KDE file picker.

 ## Debugging